ms/buildtogether.tech/10-fired/index.md

 :   Your honesty is your greatest asset, and it's hypocritical to criticize your
     opponents for spin or selective reporting if you're doing it too,

-6. Don't sign any agreement that might prevent you from speaking about moral or legal concerns, :   or make sure the agreement explicitly excludes your concerns before signing it.
-(And yes, it's very privileged of me to be able to say this: someone whose immigration status, essential health benefits, or family income is being threatened may not have a choice.
-That is why I think people who do have a choice also have an obligation to fight.)
+6. Don't sign any agreement that might prevent you from speaking about moral or legal concerns.
+:   Or if you do, make sure the agreement explicitly excludes your concerns
+    before signing it.
+And yes, it's very privileged of me to be able to say
+    this: someone whose immigration status, essential health benefits, or family income is being threatened may not have a choice.
+That is why I think people who do have a choice also have an obligation to fight.

 7. Don't cite the law unless a lawyer tells you to.
-:   The law probably doesn't mean what you think it means, and they almost
+:   The law probably doesn't mean what you think it means, and the company
-    certainly do have lawyers on their side who will seize on any misstatement or mistake you make.
+    almost certainly has lawyers on their side who will seize on any misstatement or mistake you make.

 8. Don't try to get them to acknowledge that they were wrong.
+:   Their lawyers probably won't let them say anything that would acknowledge
-:   Whatever happened probably wouldn't have if they were the sort of people who
+    wrongdoing or liability, and whatever happened probably wouldn't have if they were the sort of people who could admit mistakes.
-    could do that.

 9. Go for long walks.
 :   Or cook some healthy meals, or pick up the guitar you haven't touched in